Albert Warner: Warner Bros. Pictures, Inc.

-After the agreement was signed, Vitaphone was established, and Sam and Jack decided to take a big step forward make Don Juan.
+After the agreement was signed Vitaphone was established, and Sam and Jack decided to take a big step forward make Don Juan.
 The film began with eight Vitaphone features filmed in sound.
-Despite the success it had at the box office, the film was not able to match its expensive budget.
+Despite the success it had at the box office, the film was not able to recoup its expensive budget.
 Harry was now further convinced not to use any more sound in Warner Bros. pictures.

 With Harry now refusing to allow further Vitaphone productions, Paramount head Adolph Zukor took advantage of the situation and tried to offer Sam a deal as an executive producer for his studio if he brought Vitaphone with him.
 Sam easily accepted Zukor's offer, but the offer died after Paramount lost money in the wake of Rudolph Valentino's death in late 1926.
-By April 1927, the Big Five studios (First National, Paramount, MGM, Universal, and Producers Distributing) had put the Warners in financial ruin, and Western Electric renewed the Warner's Vitaphone contract with terms that it was no longer exclusive and that other film company's could test sound with Western Electric as well; the Warners were even forced to sell some of their stock to Harry Cohn, the head of the independent film company Columbia Pictures.
-Eventually, Harry agreed to accept Sam's demands to continue with Vitaphone productions, and the studio soon began production of the first talkie, The Jazz Singer; soon after its release, The Jazz Singer would indeed help establish the Warners as, arguably, the three most important figures in the film industry.
-On October 5, 1927 Sam would die and younger brother Jack was granted with the power to head all of the studio's production, despite the fact that Jack still did not have as much power over the studio as Harry did, as he was only the studio's vice president.
+By April 1927, the Big Five studios (First National, Paramount, MGM, Universal, and Producers Distributing) had put the Warners in financial ruin, and Western Electric renewed the Warner's Vitaphone contract on non-exclusive terms that allowed other film company's to test sound with the company; the Warners were even forced to sell some of their stock to Harry Cohn, the head of the independent film company Columbia Pictures.
+Eventually, Harry agreed to accept Sam's demands to continue with Vitaphone productions, and the studio soon began production of the first talkie, The Jazz Singer; soon after its release, the film would indeed help establish the Warners as, arguably the three most important figures in the film industry.
+On October 5, 1927, Sam would die and younger brother Jack was given charge of the studio's production, despite the fact that Jack still did not have as much power over the studio as Harry did, as he was only the studio's vice president.